-- (a) An employee shall be free to engage in any activities outside of working hours provided such activities are not in competition with the Employer, do not result in any conflict of interest and do not exploit employee's connection with the Employer. - (b) Editors, reporters, photographers and graphic artists must not prepare material for political parties or political candidates. - (c) Articles written by employees on their own time shall first be offered to the Employer for use in its publication.
+- a) An employee shall be free to engage in any activities outside of working hours provided such activities are not in competition with the Employer, do not result in any conflict of interest and do not exploit employee's connection with the Employer. - b) Graphic artists must not prepare material for political parties or political candidates. - c) Articles written by employees on their own time shall first be offered to the Employer for use in its publication.
 Employer acceptance or rejection of articles shall be given within five (5) days.
-Where the Employer has rejected an article, the employee may submit it to a non-competing publication. - (d) Where a reporter is assigned to take a photograph outside the Waterloo Region Record's normal coverage area, or a photographer is assigned to write an article outside the Waterloo Region Record's normal coverage area, that employee shall be paid a premium to be mutually agreed between the Employer and the employee.
+Where the Employer has rejected an article, the employee may submit it to a non-competing publication.